 The 1957 one dollar silver certificate is common so it's not worth much money.
 Billions of them were printed and you can even find some in circulation today.
 They have a similiar look to the 1935 one dollar silver certificate bills.
 There is nothing really noteworthy or special about these blue seal notes, and they resemble the modern one dollar bills.

-There are three different varieties: 1957, 1957A, and 1957B.
-Each variety is equally common as there are no rare varieties.
+There are three different series: 1957, 1957A, and 1957B.
+Each series is equally common as there are no rare varieties.

 |Denomination:||$1.00 U.S. Dollar|